-BMI View: BMI forecasts PC market sales of USD4.4bn in 2014, rising to USD5.8bn by 2018.
+BMI View: BMI estimates PC market sales of USD4.4bn in 2014, rising to USD6.2bn by 2019.
 Despite limited broadband access, we believe the market has strong growth potential as the government rolls out its own internet network and household computer penetration increases.
-Notebooks will drive the market, and tablets will be increasingly important, although the current lack of widespread 3G services will limit the potential of these devices for mobile internet demand.
+Notebooks will drive the market, and tablets will be increasingly important, and the expansion of mobile data networks will drive the demand for dongles.